yozachar/vudoku/README.md

 ## Task List

-- [X] Get input frames from still images or video capture.
+- [X] Get input frames from still images or video capture
-- [X] Preprocess image, prep it to extract Sudoku grid.
+- [X] Preprocess image, prep it to extract Sudoku grid
-- [X] Grab the Sudoku box using contours of the maximum area.
+- [X] Grab the Sudoku box using contours of the maximum area
-- [ ] Rectify flipped images after perspective transform.
+- [ ] Rectify flipped images after perspective transform
-- [X] Split the grid into Sudoku boxes to extract digits.
+- [X] Split the grid into Sudoku boxes to extract digits
-- [X] Train a logistic regression classifier on MNIST data set.
-Current random accuracy is `91%`.
+- [X] Train a logistic regression classifier on MNIST data set - current random accuracy is around `91%`
+- [ ] Work on improving sudoku grabbing quality
-- [ ] Get the digits recognized correctly.
+  - [X] Get the digits recognized correctly
-  - [ ] Preprocess the image (of a single digit) to remove excess / thick border.
+  - [ ] Preprocess the image (of a single digit) to remove excess / thick border
-  - [ ] Scale and center the image.
+  - [ ] Scale and center the image
-  - [ ] If nothing works, try a different solver or even another classifier.
+  - [X] ~~If nothing works, try a different solver or even another classifier.~~
-  - [ ] Encode the classified image into a 81 bit string.
+  - [ ] Encode the classified image into a 81 bit string
 - [X] Solve the Sudoku using simple backtracking
-- [X] Additional module just to validate solved sudoku
+- [X] ~~Additional module just to validate solved sudoku~~
 - [ ] Restructure the code and add a logical connections and control flow

 ### Extras